Genesis Chapter 3 Summary

 Discussion Questions for Genesis, Chapter 3

-2. In Genesis 3:1-3, the serpent and the woman are discussing the directions God gave Adam concerning not to eat of the Tree of Knowledge of Good and Evil.
-What is the significance that neither the serpent nor the woman names the tree that they are not to eat of?
+- In Genesis 3:1-3, the serpent and the woman are discussing the directions God gave Adam concerning not eating from the Tree of Knowledge of Good and Evil.
+What is the significance that neither the serpent nor the woman names the tree from which they are not to eat?
 Why is it important to study God's Word and His commands?

-4. Before she eats of the fruit, the woman has not received her name yet.
+- Before she eats of the fruit, the woman has not received her name yet.
 Adam had received his name from God.
 Whose responsibility was it to name the woman?
-Why is it significant she had not received her name before the fall?
+Why is it significant that she had not received her name before the fall?

-6. What is the significance that the first thing that Adam and the woman recognize as being evil after eating from the Tree of the Knowledge of Good and Evil is nakedness?
+- What is the significance of the fact that the first thing Adam and the woman recognize as being evil after eating from the Tree of the Knowledge of Good and Evil is nakedness?
 How does this recognition relate to our society's struggle with pornography?
 Do you agree that the nakedness of the human body is evil?
 Why or why not?

-7. When the Lord comes visiting the garden in Genesis 3:8 and asks Adam if he ate of the Tree of Knowledge of Good and Evil, Adam blames the woman and the woman then blames the serpent.
+- When the Lord comes visiting the garden in Genesis 3:8 and asks Adam if he ate of the Tree of Knowledge of Good and Evil, Adam blames the woman, and the woman then blames the serpent.
 This is passing the blame instead of taking ownership of one's actions.
 How does this affect Adam's relationship with God?
-How does not confessing our sins, our mistakes affect our relationships with others?
+How does not confessing our sins and our mistakes affect our relationships with others?
 How does it affect our relationship with God?

-9. Children of Israel are directed to offer unleavened bread when making a grain offering because leaven affects the entire loaf.
-Twice in Leviticus 7:20-21 says that a person with uncleanness in or on him and eats the sacrifice, he is to be cut off from the people.
+- Children of Israel are directed to offer unleavened bread when making a grain offering because leaven affects the entire loaf.
+Twice in Leviticus 7:20-21, it says that a person with uncleanness in or on him who eats the sacrifice is to be cut off from the people.
 This was to be done literally during the time of the law.
-However, what does this say about the influence of others on our life and how are we to respond to a negative influence?
+However, what does this say about the influence of others in our lives, and how are we to respond to negative influences?
 How does this affect our concept of grace?

-10. God makes Adam and Eve garments from skins to cover their nakedness in Genesis 3:21.
+- God makes Adam and Eve garments from skins to cover their nakedness in Genesis 3:21.
 How does this act foreshadow the temple sacrifice system and Christ's death on the cross?
-God initiated killing the animals for the skins to cover Adam and Eve.
+God initiated the killing of the animals for the skins to cover Adam and Eve.
 How does this reflect God's desire to forgive mankind of their sins?

 Key Words/Phrase